 Generate an Advanced Purchase

-Advanced Purchases can either be created anew or converted from an existing purchase.
-Although the supplier details and purchase order lines are displayed and filled in in the same way as the standard purchase process, the stock receipt, invoice and credit note functions are now displayed in a sidebar on the right.
+Advanced Purchases can either be created as new or converted from an existing purchase.
+Although the supplier details and purchase order lines are displayed and filled in in the same way as the standard purchase process, the stock receipt, invoice and credit note functions are now displayed in a sidebar on the left.

-Transactions, History, Attachments and Manual Journals can be viewed and edited in the same way as in the standard purchase process, but are also now located in the sidebar on the right.
+Transactions, History, Attachments and Manual Journals can be viewed and edited in the same way as in the standard purchase process, but are also now located in the sidebar on the left.

 Create a new Advanced Purchase